Sida spp (Ex., S. acuta, S. cordata, S. rhombifolia, S. spinosa, etc.)

 Only use sida grown in healthy soil for your herbal preparations.

 Sida can be made into a powder for skin infections, wound care, rashes, and eczema.
 The leaves are the most common part of the plant used to make tea.
-Sida is a source of saponins if a water extraction is done with cold water.
+Sida is a source of saponins if a water extraction is done with cold water, which could be irritating to the stomach, so cold infusions would not be my first choice if taking internally.
 Either the fresh or dried plant can be used for extractions using alcohol or hot water.

 The addition of apple cider vinegar also assists hot water extractions (tea) and alcohol extractions (tinctures).
 I would suggest not including the vinegar if you are using the tea for eye drops.
 Be sure to thoroughly drain all plant particulate out of any herbal eye drop formula.
 A muslin bag is extremely helpful for this.